LAN and WAN definition

 LAN offers high data transfer rates.

-WAN has lower data transfer rates due
+WAN has lower data transfer rates due to congestion

 Speed